-Wondering how online scheduling can help you attract more prospects and convert qualified leads into paying customers?
+Wondering how online scheduling can help you bring more prospects into your sales funnel and convert qualified leads into paying customers?
 If so you’re in luck — this article will reveal three core concepts:

 - How to advertise your sales calls to attract qualified prospects